“Knowledge cumulates in the sciences, but not in the humanities.”

 information, understanding or skills that is acquired through experience or education”.

-Similarly, scientific knowledge is knowledge based on theories, laws and observations
+Similarly, scientific knowledge is knowledge based on theories, principles and

 The study of knowledge is called epistemology where philosophers debate